j123s/Road-Risk-Prioritization-System/README.md

 **Governance**

 ## Project Description

-This project presents a data-driven decision support system to help government authorities plan road maintenance in a more proactive and transparent manner.
-Instead of reacting only after accidents or complaints, the system evaluates road risk using accident history, traffic exposure, and weather impact.
-Based on this evaluation, it generates a prioritized list of road segments for maintenance within the available budget.
+Road maintenance is often handled only after accidents or public complaints, which can delay action on already unsafe roads.
+This project presents a simple, data-driven decision support system to help government authorities plan road maintenance more proactively and transparently.

+The system evaluates road risk using factors such as accident history, traffic exposure, and weather impact.
+Based on this analysis, it produces a prioritized list of road segments that can be repaired within the available budget.

 ## Problem Statement